greycat-amc/OpenVas-/docs/05-scan-analysis-results.md

   <em>Vulnerability Information</em>
 </p>

-In [Lab Setup > Metasploitable2 Installation and Configuration](06-cve-2011-2523-vulnerability-analysis.md) section., we take a deeper look at one of the vulnerabilities identified during the OpenVAS scan.
+In [Vulnerability Explotation](06-cve-2011-2523-vulnerability-analysis.md) section., we take a deeper look at one of the vulnerabilities identified during the OpenVAS scan.